seonWKim/mini-lsm-kotlin/README.md

 # Mini LSM in Kotlin
 <b>⭐️⭐️ Note that this is not production ready yet ⭐️⭐</b>

-This project is about implementing production ready LSM in kotlin.
+LSM database written in kotlin.
 Inspired by [mini-lsm](https://github.com/skyzh/mini-lsm) which is implemented in Rust.